groupon/sparklint/README.md

 - Docker support is comming soon, track progress at #26
 - Spark version doesn't matter in server mode

-The command line arguments supported are:
+### Config
+* Common config
+    * Set the port of the UI (eg, 4242)
+        - In live mode, send `--conf sparklint.port=4242` to spark submit script
+        - In server mode, send `--port 4242` to sbt run commandline argument
+* Server only config
     - `-f [FileName]`: Filename of an Spark event log source to use.
     - `-d [DirectoryName]`: Directory of an Spark event log sources to use.
 Read in filename sort order.
     - `-p [pollRate]`: The interval (in seconds) between polling for changes in directory and history event sources.
     - `-r`: Set the flag in order to run each buffer through to their end state on startup.

-For more detail about event logging, how to enable it, and how to gather log files, check http://spark.apache.org/docs/latest/configuration.html#spark-ui

 ### Developer cheatsheet